manimino/ducks/README.md

 Container for finding Python objects.

-Stores objects in hashtables by attribute value, so finds are very fast.
+Stores objects by attribute value, so finds are very fast.

 [Finding objects using FilterBox can be 5-10x faster than SQLite.](https://github.com/manimino/filterbox/blob/main/examples/perf_demo.ipynb)